 40.1 Under The Coinage Act 1906, the Government of India is charged with the responsibility of the production and supply of coins to the Reserve bank Of India(RBI).
 The RBI places an annual indent for this purpose and the Government of India draws up the production programme for the India Government Mints on the basis of the indent.
-The Mints which are situated at Mumbai, Hyderabad, Kolkata and Noida have rich minting heritage and legacy of producing quality products.
+The Mints are situated at Mumbai, Hyderabad, Kolkata and Noida have rich minting heritage and legacy of producing quality products.
 These mints are carrying out minting of all coins circulated in the country.
 India Government Mints (IGM) offer comprehensive range of services covering every stage of the minting process - from planning to the finished products.
 Utilization of advanced technology, innovation, quality and reliable delivery methods are some of the components of strength of these mints.
 IGMs have made a niche in the minting world - with excellence in design, expertise in minting precious metals, and above all, a long tradition of craftsmanship.
+Reliability is combined in a natural manner in design and production of individualistic solution that truly.

-40.2 Coins in India are presently being issued in denominations of one rupee, two rupee, five rupee and Ten rupee Coins upto 50 paise are called small coins, and coins of Rupee, one and above are called 'Rupee Coins'.
+40.2 Coins in India are presently being issued in denominations of 10 paise, 20 paise, 25 paise, 50 paise, one rupee, two rupee, and five rupee.
+Coins upto 50 paise are called small coins, and coins of Rupee, one and above are called 'Rupee Coins'.
 Coins can be issued up to the denomination of '1000 as per the Coinage Act, 1906.
 Coins are received from the Mints and issued into circulation through its Regional Issue Offices/sub-offices of the Reserve Bank and a wide network of currency chests and coin depots maintained by banks and Government treasuries spread across the country.
 There are 4422 currency chest branches and 3784 small currency depots spread throughout the country.
 The currency chests and small coins depots distribute coins to the public, customers and other bank branches in their area of operation.
 The members of the public can approach the RBI offices of the above agencies for requirement of coins.